learn-co-students/ruby-objects-has-many-through-readme-houston-web-082718/README.md

 However, in the real-world, different entities can be connected to one another _indirectly_ as well as directly.
 For example:

-* A company that offers a network of doctors to their employees _through_ the company's insurance program.
+* A company that offers a network of doctors to their employees _through_ the company's insurance program
-* A user on a popular media sharing site can have many "likes", that occur _through_ the pictures they post.
+* A user on a popular media sharing site can have many "likes", that occur _through_ the pictures they post
-* A Lyft driver that you are connected to _through_ the rides you've taken with them.
+* A Lyft driver that you are connected to _through_ the rides you've taken with them

 These are just a few examples of the kind of indirect relationships that we may need to model in our programs.